Testdroid

 Testdroid is a set of mobile software development and testing products by Bitbar Technologies Limited.

 Company

 Bitbar was founded in 2009, with offices in Cambridge, United Kingdom, Wrocław, Poland, and Oulu, Finland.

-Marko Kaasila is a founder and serves as chief executive officer.
+Marko Kaasila is a founder and chief executive officer.

 Other founders included Sakari Rautiainen and Jouko Kaasila.
 Initial seed funding came from angel investors and Finnvera Venture Capital in December 2012.

 By 2013, Bitbar was reported to have offices in San Francisco, Helsinki and in Wrocław.

 An investment of US$3 million was announced in April 2013, from Creathor Ventures, DFJ Esprit, Finnvera Venture Capital, Finland's TEKES and Qualcomm.

 Investors were quoted as being attracted because customers already included Google, Facebook, LinkedIn, Flipboard, Pinterest, and eBay.

 In May 2014, a research by the company found out several aspects that fragment Android ecosystem for developers and users.

 In September 2014, company enabled free access to Intel Atom based Android devices for mobile application and game testers.